2019 Countywide Chipping Schedule

 We Appreciate Your Support

-All of the FireSafe Council's work this year in the Santa Cruz Mountain area is being funded by local contributions.
+Much of the FireSafe Council's work this year in the Santa Cruz Mountain area is being funded by local contributions.
 In the past, we have received funding from Federal Grants.
-We expect few if any Federal Grants in the future.
+This funding is not guaranteed and we must re-apply for it every year.
 Our funding comes from homeowners, homeowner associations, large land owners and local government agencies.